ytz2/YanhuaLintCode/chapter-81-data-structure.md

 };
 ```

-## 494.Implement Stack by Two Queues
+## 494.Implement Queue by Two Stacks

 Implement a stack by two queues.
 The queue is first in first out \(FIFO\).
 That means you can not directly pop the last element in a queue.